 Joins with up to 10 tables on the same logical database

-Using Server-Side Join Processing with a FOR Statement
+Server-Side Join Processing with a FOR Statement

 The following program shows a join using the FOR statement.
 The connection to the database is done using network parameters so that SSJ can be used.

-Steps to run the sample program using SSJ on a system with OpenEdge 12.1 installed:
+To run the sample program using SSJ on a system with OpenEdge 12.1 installed, follow these steps:

 prodb sports2020 sports2020